 Vahan and Anoush Chamlian Armenian School was founded in Glendale, California in 1975, and has been continuously serving the Armenian communities of Glendale, La Canada- Flintridge, La Crescenta, Tujunga, Burbank, Pasadena, the San Fernando Valley, and sections of Los Angeles.

 Over the past four decades, the school campus has grown considerably.
 It began in 1975 with only 8 students in a few rooms adjacent to the church.
 In 1979, the student population grew to 180 with students attending pre-school through 4th grade.
 By 1982, grades 5-8 were added and the number of students increased to 300.
-The decision was thus made to purchase the present campus, allowing the school to grow to its present-day capacity of 600 students.

-Chamlian is one of eight Armenian Schools throughout Southern California governed by the Board of Regents of the Western Prelacy of the Armenian Apostolic Church.
-The Board of Regents oversees and supports the procedures of the schools and their various related entities including the local Board, Administration, Faculty, and Staff.

-Changed text | Vahan and Anoush Chamlian Armenian School was founded in Glendale, California in 1975, and has been continuously serving the Armenian communities of Glendale, La Canada- Flintridge, La Crescenta, Tujunga, Burbank, Pasadena, the San Fernando Valley, and sections of Los Angeles.

-Over the past four decades, the school campus has grown considerably.
-It began in 1975 with only 8 students in a few rooms adjacent to the church.
-In 1979, the student population grew to 180 with students attending pre-school through 4th grade.
-By 1982, grades 5-8 were added and the number of students increased to 300.
-The decision was thus made to purchase the present campus, allowing the school to grow to its present-day capacity of 600 students.
+The decision was thus made to purchase the present campus, allowing the school to grow to its present-day capacity of over 620 students.

 Chamlian is one of eight Armenian Schools throughout Southern California governed by the Board of Regents of the Western Prelacy of the Armenian Apostolic Church.
 The Board of Regents oversees and supports the procedures of the schools and their various related entities including the local Board, Administration, Faculty, and Staff.